Qovery/documentation/website/docs/using-qovery/configuration/helm.md

 You can edit the existing service/port or declare new ones by specifying:
 - Service name: this is the kubernetes service name in your helm chart.
 Qovery automatically fetches the services actually deployed on your kubernetes cluster
 - Namespace (only if Allow cluster-wide resources was enabled): this is the kubernetes namespace used by your helm chart to deploy the pods behind the chosen service
-- Service port: this is the port exposed internally by your service for the other services
+- Service port: this is the port exposed internally by your service for the other services.
+Qovery automatically fetches the ports from your kubernetes cluster based on the selected service
 - Protocol: you can select the protocol used by your service.
 Today Qovery supports the following protocols:
   - HTTPS (Select this protocol if you need to run Websockets)
   - gRPC